Site founded Sept. 1, 2000. We passed 2 million page views on Oct. 4, 2007

 By 1999, after writing several drafts for the book, I realized that my efforts were still in many cases just skimming the surface.
 I soon realized that the key to writing a truly comprehensive book was to spend even more time consulting original sources and family members who had unique material about their pioneer ancestors.
 In the summer of 2000 I realized that the best way to do that was to post an Internet website and invite readers to share their memories and information.
 After starting a full fledged site in September 2000, we had a tremendous response that frankly shocked us.
 Hundreds of readers who have either moved away from the area or who grew up far away flooded the site with memories, stories, documents and photos.
 This was a mixed blessing.
 Their responses pointed us in different directions that were truly rewarding but their input also created an overload of information that has taken us two years to get a handle on it.

 So we went back to square one and now in the winter of 2006 we are getting back to the big picture and formulating concrete plans.
 After more than 1.25 million page views on this website, we have the nucleus of a truly comprehensive book that will update a century later what was so brilliantly presented in the 1906 book, An Illustrated History of Skagit & Snohomish Counties.
-What we plan will also be similar in tone and feel to Ray Jordan's wonderful book from the 1970s, Yarns of Skagit County and Bob Jenkins's Last Frontier in the North Cascades. [see our books to read section.
+What we plan will also be similar in tone and feel to Ray Jordan's wonderful book from the 1970s, Yarns of Skagit County and Bob Jenkins's Last Frontier in the North Cascades.
+[See Library: Recommended reading, bibliography, our books to read section.
 The major difference will be that we will carefully document information and provide an exhaustive bibliography and references to source material, just as if we were writing a doctoral dissertation.
 Foremost in our mind is that we will make the whole process fun so that readers will not confuse our work with the dull, dry, boring history that sends students shrieking from most history tomes.

 Our planned book has a working title of Utopia on the Skagit.
 The first 50 years of settlement in Skagit county, Sedro-Woolley and the upper Skagit river.
 The book will begin with the opening of the Northwest corner of the United States after the Lewis & Clark expedition.
 It will then continue through the exploration of the Puget sound and the river valleys, fur traders, the gold rushes, the railroads, the steamboats, the loggers and the settlers of the region.
 The reader will then be guided through the settlement of Washington's four northwest counties, focusing on the rural areas and villages — some long gone — from the sound to the Cascades.
 In order to provide context, we will study the very early years of each town in Skagit county.
 Finally, we will concentrate on the area north, south and east from Sterling, the lakes and Sedro-Woolley through the upper Skagit valley, where people originally settled in the 1870s to get away from it all.